neuro-inc/mlops-demo-oss-dogs/AWS-S3.md

 ## The flow

-- Pick 15 images from the dataset and put them under Pachyderm:
+- Pick 15 images from the dataset and put them to S3 bucket:

   ```shell
   neuro-flow run extend_data --param extend_dataset_by 15